OpusOpenFinance/Socinal/docs/en/Open-Finance/Plataforma-OpusOpenFinance/Implantação/OOF-Deploy.md

 ---

 ## Automatic Core Download

 Before executing each component, the script `opus_get_core.sh` is run.
-This script is responsible for automatically cloning the Core repository if it does not already exist.
+This script is responsible for automatically cloning the core repository if it does not already exist.

 The script determines the Core version to be used by referencing the appropriate `env.hcl` file.
 To correctly identify the environment, the environment directory name must match the `env_path` regex specified in the script.